 Prior to formation of any search committee, the department shall discuss the need for additional tenure line faculty positions and general areas of specialization for any possible position or position request.
 A vote shall be called amongst the tenure and tenure track faculty before the search is authorized.
 A majority vote at the departmental level is required to authorize the search and determine the general area(s) of specialization.
 When a tenure line position is authorized for recruitment, the department will form an ad hoc search committee.
-The structure and membership of the committee will be determined by discussion, nomination, and vote of the tenure line faculty.
+The structure and membership of the committee will be determined by discussion, nomination, and vote of the tenure line faculty and as approved by the chair and dean.
 The departmental chair may not be a search committee member.
 Only tenure line faculty may serve on the committee.
 Ideally, the committee should be diverse in terms race, gender, and academic rank.
 The committee will elect its chair.
 The committee will report its findings and recommendation to the faculty of the department as a whole who will hold the final and deciding vote on the recommendation of a candidate for a new position.
 Every attempt should be made to come to consensus on the recommendation but barring consensus, a majority vote is sufficient to make the recommendation.
-The recommendation will then be passed to the dean and upper administration who will make the selection in consultation with department faculty.
+The recommendation will then be passed to the chair, dean, and upper administration who will make the selection in consultation with department faculty.

 - 1. Search committees will draft job descriptions and ads with input from tenure line faculty.
 The ad should be circulated for feedback prior to submission. - 2.
-Search committees will review applications based on job related criteria, and will determine a short list of the best qualified applicants.
+Search committees will review applications based on job related criteria and will determine a short list of the best qualified applicants.
 Ideally, the list shall include at least two candidates.
-After review and approval by the Chair, Dean and the Vice Provost for faculty affairs, the short-listed candidates will be invited for an on-campus interview. - 3.
+After review and approval by the Chair, Dean and the Provost, the short-listed candidates will be invited for an on-campus interview. - 3.
 During the campus interviews, all members of the department will have an opportunity to meet/evaluate the candidates.
 The campus interview shall consist of at least a presentation of research/research agenda and teaching demonstration. - 4.
 In a timely manner after completion of the on-campus interviews, the chair of the search committee shall schedule a meeting of all tenure line faculty so that they may offer their opinions/assessments of the candidates to the committee. - 5.
 After the meeting, the tenure-line faculty will be provided the opportunity to anonymously vote on whether or not to recommend the candidates for hire and will be polled about candidate ranking in the case more than one candidate is acceptable.
-This vote will serve as the recommendation for hire.
-If more than one candidate is recommended, an order of preference should be indicated, including the strengths and weaknesses of all recommended candidates.
-The search committee chair will submit the recommendation to the departmental chair.
-The departmental chair will forward the recommendation to the Dean.
-The departmental chair may add his or her personal recommendation but does not have veto over the search committee's recommendation.
+This vote will serve as the recommendation for hire. - 6.
+The search committee chair will forward a document with this result along with a list of candidate strengths and weaknesses to the department chair, who shall forward this document and use it to make a recommendation to the dean, who will make the final selection.
+At this time, request(s) for dual career support can be made (see "Dual Academic Career Hiring Program Process and Guidelines").